|Making Bellows the Easy

 to duck/duct tape, so use cloth or leather for the outside hinge.
 Don't

-mess about trying to fold it in half, position the two bellows boards together
+mess about trying to fold the internal hinge in half, position the two bellows

-be honest, I am not convinced that the internal hinge actually does anything!
+are closed.
+To be honest, I am not convinced that the internal hinge

 I recently tried this trick to simplify the task of making, cutting, and